Filing a Tax Return for a Deceased Individual in Canada

 What are the tax returns filed in Canada for a Deceased individual?

 There are three types of deceased returns that might be filed after death.
 The legal representative has to file at least one return called the Final Return.
-However, it is possible to file multiple returns after death that includes Optional Returns and the Trust returns.
+However, it’s possible to file multiple returns after death which include Optional Returns and the Trust returns.

 When are the returns and the taxes owed due?

-Each type of the deceased return has a due date:
+Each type of deceased return has a due date: